-Another version of Banku is ɛtsew that is drier than Banku and belongs to Fante people.
-There is no exact answer for the “when Banku appeared” question.
+Another version of Banku is ɛtsew which is drier than Banku and belongs to the Fante people.
+There is no exact answer to the “when did Banku appear?” question.
 But depending on several documents, I can tell you this dish has existed for centuries.

 In the 16th century, people introduced cassava and corn to replace the former variants made from fermented sorghum, yam, and plantain mixture or millet.

 In the 17th century, the Portuguese recorded steamed millet and sorghum bread.
 Many people realized the connection between Banku and this bread, so they assumed Banku started forming at this time.

 The uniquely sour taste from the fermenting process will attract you after the first bite.
 Banku should go with Okro stew, grilled fish, Shitor Din, and Shito to complete the meal.

 7. Garri – Coarsely Ground Fermented Cassava

 Garri is a granular flour produced from fresh cassava.
 It is commonly found in West Africa.
 In Ghana, Garri is divided into 2 categories.
 The finer texture with a sweeter taste is more expensive than sour with the coarser type.